-We ran Ward and the tools teams most commonly rely on over the same corpus of 2,068 entries grounded in historical CVEs across five ecosystems.
-A tool only gets credit when it flags the vulnerable code targeted by the patch and that finding disappears on the fix commit.
-That tells you the scanner is real.
-It is not the whole product story.
+We ran Ward and the tools teams most commonly rely on over the same corpus of 3,408 entries grounded in historical CVEs across five ecosystems.
+A finding only counts when it flags the vulnerable code targeted by the patch and disappears on the fix commit.

 ▸ Paired scoring: a finding is “real” only if present on the vulnerable commit, localized to the code the patch fixed, and absent on the fix commit.
-CodeQL is shown as withheld pending validation: the stricter full-corpus rerun currently runs for more than 24 hours and has not completed cleanly enough to publish a reproducible headline number.
+CodeQL numbers are withheld until the full-corpus rerun completes cleanly enough to publish a reproducible figure under the same harness.
 Read the methodology →

 input